 For West Virginia Residents

 BetOnline Sportsbook is our top recommendation for West Virginia sports fans seeking a legally sanctioned, secure and high quality betting experience online.
 Their welcome bonus is lager than most of their competitors, and their 25% life time bonus will keep you coming back.
-Their selection of betting lines is substantial, and their odds and paylines are comparable with the Vegas bookmakers for all events including Super Bowl 52.
+Their selection of betting lines is substantial, and their odds and paylines are comparable with the Vegas bookmakers.
 They were one of the first sportsbook brands to have an online presence, and it shows.

 Is Online Sports Betting Legal In West Virginia?